MantejSingh333/Data-Analyst-Portfolio/README.md

 Developed a Python-based analytics workflow in Microsoft Fabric, performing data cleaning, transformation, and exploratory data analysis (EDA) in a cloud environment.
 **Repo link:** https://github.com/MantejSingh333/Data-Analysis-in-Microsoft-Fabric-Python

-8. **Data Scraping Projects (Python)**
+8. **Data Scraping (Python)**
-Python project demonstrating web scraping and API data collection using Requests and BeautifulSoup.
-Extracted data from multiple websites, structured it with Pandas, and exported datasets for analysis.
+Developed a Python project to scrape web and API data, cleaning and structuring it with Pandas, and exporting datasets for further analysis.
 **Repo link:** https://github.com/MantejSingh333/Data-Scraping-Python

 ---